 The Village of Indian Head Park issues Contractor Licenses to ensure that only licensed and insured contractors operate in the village.

 Any individual or company that wishes to do business within the village must first complete and submit a Contractor's License application.
 Click here for the application.

 Contractors performing work without obtaining a license will be fined.
 The Indian Head Park Police Department patrols the village regularly to ensure that only licensed contractors are doing business in the village.
 Residents are encouraged to verify that the contractors they are hiring are licensed to do business in the village.
 Residents concerned about unlicensed contractors in their area are encouraged to contact the non-emergency Police Department at 708-245-4534.

 By state law, it is unlawful for a person less than 17 years of age to be present at or upon any public assembly, building, place, street, or highway at the following times unless accompanied by a parent, legal guardian, or other responsible adult approved by a parent or legal guardian or unless engaged in a business or occupation which the laws of this State authorize a person less than 17 years of age to perform:

-Drivers under 17 years of age should remember that their driver's licenses are not valid during the times covered by the curfew law.
+Drivers under 17 years of age should remember that their driver's licenses are not valid after curfew.

 Parking is prohibited on all Village streets between 2:00 am and 6:00 am